Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Introduction

-The key techniques allowing to detect and quantify both faint and truly dark mass concentrations in galaxies at cosmological distances are based on an indirect study of their gravitational imprints on the lensed images in galaxy-scale strong gravitational lens systems, e.g. in the form of flux-ratio anomalies observed in multiply imaged gravitationally lensed quasars \citep[e.g.][]{Mao, Metcalf_Madau, Dalal_Kochanek, Nierenberg2014_detection, GilmanDM} or surface-brightness perturbations arising in the extended lensed emission of a background-source galaxy \citep[e.g.][]{Koopmans2005, VegettiKoopmans2009, Vegetti_2010_dwarf, Vegetti2010_detection} -- investigated in this work.
+The key techniques to search for the faint, or even truly dark, substructures in galaxies at cosmological distances are based on the study of their gravitational imprints on the lensed images of galaxy-scale strong gravitational lens systems.
+Substructures, if present in the foreground lens galaxy (or along its line-of-sight), introduce perturbations to the otherwise smooth lensing potential, thus leading to a deviation between the observed surface-brightness distribution of the lensed images and the prediction from the best-fitting smooth-lens model, e.g. in the form of flux-ratio anomalies in multiply imaged gravitationally lensed quasars \citep[e.g.][]{Mao, Metcalf_Madau, Dalal_Kochanek, Nierenberg2014_detection, Birrer_2keV, GilmanDM, Gilman_WDM_chills, Hsueh2020WDM} or surface-brightness anomalies in the lensed emission of an extended background galaxy \citep[e.g.][]{Blandford, Koopmans2005, VegettiKoopmans2009, Vegetti_2010_dwarf, Vegetti_DR_substructure, Rau2013, Vegetti2014, 2018Vegetti_Sterile_N, Ritondale}.
+Such anomalies can be measured, modelled and traced back to the underlying substructures in the lens galaxy.